 Massachusetts Democrats criticize Trump at state convention

+To continue reading up to 10 premium articles, you must register , or sign up and take advantage of this exclusive offer: U.S. Sen. Elizabeth Warren, D-Mass., speaks at he Massachusetts Democratic Convention, Saturday, June 3, 2017 in Worchester, Mass.
 Massachusetts Democrats gathered Saturday at their annual state convention, where they criticized President Donald Trump and strategized ways to unseat Republican Gov. Charlie Baker.
-U.S. Rep Jim McGovern, U.S. Sen. Elizabeth Warren and other Democrats addressed more than 3,000 delegates in Worcester.

 Add your comments below